ding2/ding2/tests/behat/docs/Guidelines.md

 @regression - all scenarios which should run for normal regression testing.
 This will be pretty much all scenarios.

+@cci - all scenarios that run during the automatic test on circleCI.
+See paragraph on CircleCI.

 @api - indicates that the chrome browser is to be used.
 This is put on all scenarios.

 @seekNNN - refers to search-tests in the redroute spreadsheet, where NNN is the line. @seek007 refers to test of pagination, f.ex.
 Some lines have multiple tests, and thus multiple scenarios can be marked with the same number.